marcopennekamp/lore/spec/expressions.md

 ##### Unit

 Lore supports a **unit** value, which is simply the empty tuple.
-It is written `()` and has the type `()`.
-The unit value is special in Lore, as it is the *default return type* of functions.
-If you do not declare a return type, Lore assumes you don't want to return anything, and so the empty tuple is returned.
-Additionally, unit is the return type and value of variable assignments.
+It is written `()` and has the type `Unit` or `()`.
+The unit value is special in Lore, as it is the de-facto throwaway value, and also the implicit return type of actions.

 ##### Equality and Order

 Two tuples are equal if they have the same size and their elements are equal.

+**TODO:** Tuple order should be possible and quite easy to implement.

 ### Lists

 Lore supports **lists** as first-class constructs.
 A list is a homogenous, linear collection of an arbitrary number of elements.
+Lists are *immutable*.
 List types are denoted `[A]`.
-For now, lists are implemented using Javascript arrays, so they are vector-like structures.
-We will eventually differentiate between indexed lists and linked lists.
+We will eventually differentiate between immutable lists and (mutable) arrays.

 You can **construct** a list by putting comma-separated elements inside square brackets: `[a, b, c]`.
 The empty list is denoted simply `[]`.

-Later, we can add **list comprehensions**.
+You can **append** to a list with the `:+` operator, which is the native way to expand a list.

 ##### Equality and Order

 Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal.
 Lists are not ordered by default.

+**TODO:** We could also define a default order for lists, which would probably make programmer life easier.

 ### Maps

 Lore supports **maps** as first-class constructs.
 A map is a homogenous, indexed collection of key/value pairs.
+Maps are *immutable*.
 Map types are denoted `A -> B`.
-For now, maps are implemented using initially empty Javascript objects.
+We will eventually differentiate between immutable and mutable maps.

 You can **construct** a map with the following syntax: `%{ k1 -> v1, k2 -> v2, k3 -> v3 }`.
 The empty map is denoted `%{ }`.

-**Note:** Native **Javascript objects** will likely be represented as maps with a string key and a dynamic value type.
-Of course, we have not yet introduced the dynamic type, and so this will not be possible just yet.
+**TODO:** Appending to a map?

 ###### Example

 We can define a map from strings to integers:

 ```
-const points = %{ 'Ameela' -> 120, 'Bart' -> 14, 'Morrigan' -> 50 }
+let points = %{ 'Ameela' -> 120, 'Bart' -> 14, 'Morrigan' -> 50 }
 // points: String -> Int
 ```